 QQQ gives the Equity100 portfolio both growth and large-cap factor tilts.
-It holds 100 of the largest international and domestic companies listed on the Nasdaq stock exchange.
+It holds 100 of the largest international and domestic companies listed on the Nasdaq stock exchange, making it simple for investors to invest in global stocks from Singapore.
 Our analysis indicates that the large-cap factor has not significantly impacted QQQ’s relative performance vis-a-vis the broader market to date.
 In other words, growth is still dominating value more than small-cap over large-cap.

 That said, one unique feature of Equity100 is our dynamic factor strategy, which you can read more about here.
 We will be monitoring how the small-cap factor performs going forward, and may look to increase our exposure to this factor during our next rebalancing cycle in April 2021.

 By Richard Yeh, Head of Portfolio Construction and Risk Management, Syfe